Sylius/Sylius/docs/components/Inventory/basic_usage.rst

     $inMemoryRepository = new InMemoryRepository(); // Repository model.
     $product = new Product(); // Stockable model.
-    $eventDispatcher; // It gives a possibilty to hook before or after each operation.
+    $eventDispatcher; // It gives a possibility to hook before or after each operation.
     // If you are not familiar with events, check the symfony Event Dispatcher.

     $availabilityChecker = new AvailabilityChecker(false);